Advertisement

 4 / 5

-Smoking raises your risk for lung and mouth cancers, but studies suggest it may also increase your risk for breast cancer, especially if you started the habit before having your first child.
-Experts are looking into secondhand smoke and breast cancer risk.
+Smoking raises your risk for lung and mouth cancers, but studies suggest it may also increase your risk for breast cancer.
+For those who have given birth to a child, risk may be particularly increased if you started the smoking before having your first child.
+If you smoke, talk with your healthcare provider about quitting and how your insurance may help cover the costs.

 5 / 5

 Women who eat more red meat (1.5 servings a day) have a 22 percent higher risk of breast cancer than those who only eat one serving a week, according to a study that followed 89,000 women over 20 years.
-The study, published in The BMJ in 2014, also found that replacing one serving of red meat per day with poultry reduces breast cancer risk by 17 percent.
+The study, published in The BMJ in 2014, also found that replacing one serving of red meat per day with poultry was associated with 17 percent reduced risk of breast cancer.

 Slideshow sources open slideshow sources